cs1302uga/cs1302-ce07/README.md

 1. Make sure you are in the `cs1302-ce07` directory.
    Individually compile each `.java` file to `bin`.
    Only specify the class path option when absolutely necessary.
+   You may need to create the `bin` directory if it does not already exist.
    Write down the commands that you used in the order that you used them.

 1. Create and document an additional class within the `cs1302.ce07` package that implements the `Drivable`